devflexer/DevFlexer.RemoteConfigurationService/README.md

     .AddPublisher(new CustomPublisher());
 ```

-## Adding the Configuration Service Client
+## Adding the Remote Configuration Service Client
-The Configuration Service client can be configured by adding `AddRemoteConfiguration` to the standard configuration builder.
+The Remote Configuration Service client can be configured by adding `AddRemoteConfiguration` to the standard configuration builder.
 In the following example, remote json configuration is added and a Redis endpoint is specified for configuration change subscription.
 Local configuration can be read for settings for the remote source by using multiple instances of  configuration builder.

 ```csharp
 var loggerFactory = LoggerFactory.Create(builder =>